-Residential Colleges across WA contribute to the lifeblood of regional and remote communities by creating opportunities for hundreds of families wanting to get the best education for their children.
+Residential Colleges across WA contribute to the lifeblood of regional communities by giving the opportunity for hundreds of WA families to get the best education for their children.

-These home-away-from-homes are run by a small group of dedicated public sector workers at the Department of Education, who have been working under an archaic Industrial Agreement and Award for years.
+The Colleges are boarding houses for students in remote areas who want to achieve a secondary education whilst staying relatively close to home.
+These home-away-from-homes are run by a small group of dedicated public sector workers at the Department of Education, who have been working under an archaic Industrial Agreement and Award for many years.

 Broome Residential College Delegates Nikki, John and Kristine were part of the team that helped create change for staff across WA.

 Nikki, who works in administration at the College, says staff pride themselves on making sure the students feel safe and engaged with school.

 “For us up in the Kimberly, the Residential College is extremely important so we can get students from remote communities to high school.
 But it’s the dedication of workers that contribute greatly to the success of the Residential Colleges work.
 Staff are really committed to the work they do.”